stklcode/statify-blacklist/README.md

 ### 1.2.0 / 29.08.2016 ###
 * Switched from `in_array()` to faster `isset()` for referer checking
-* Optional cron execiton implemented
+* Optional cron execution implemented

 ### 1.1.2 / 17.08.2016 ###
 * Prepared for localization